-Youth mentoring - we work with Oranga Tamariki to provide a mentoring service that meets the needs of at-risk young people aged between 11-17 years old, in the greater Hamilton area and the Waipa and Waikato districts.
+We work closely with community groups to support young people through our mentoring programmes.
+We work with Oranga Tamariki to provide a youth mentoring service that meets the needs of at-risk young people aged between 11-17 years old, in the greater Hamilton area and the Waipā and Waikato districts.
 We focus on the particular needs identified by a young person and is inclusive of their whānau.
 We guide them through the programme but encourage them to drive its direction.

 Feel free to contact our team if you have any questions, are interested in working for Real Waikato or would like to connect with our services.